 Granted, smoked salmon is a bit of a splurge, but I get wild-caught (so much more nutritious and environmentally-friendly than farmed) at Costco and it lasts me forever.
 It’s really, really good, and not fishy or weird at all.
 It comes in a two-pack and I use about half a pack at a time, freezing the remaining salmon in an airtight zip top bag so that I don’t risk wasting any of it.
 Trust me, it’s a worthwhile investment.
 Wouldn’t you rather have this fancy pants snack than scooping peanut butter out of a jar (not that there’s anything wrong with that) today?

-- One large English cucumber, sliced into discs
+- 1 large English cucumber, sliced into discs

 - 1/4 cup capers, drained